Mirror-World-Network/mwfs-core/README.md

-# Sharder #
+# MWFS #
-Sharder is a blockchain-based multi-chain storage network.
+MWFS is a storage public chain.

 ## Project Structure ##
 Java project，the UI uses the vue.